georgeee/cardano-sl-article/article.md

 1. There is no certificate(s): to revoke delegation _$A$_ has to move funds, providing different distribution.
-2. Stake is delegated partially (with regular delegation types, it's done for whole address' stake).
+2. Only part of _$A$_'s balance associated with this transaction output is delegated.
-3. Only part of _$A$_'s balance associated with this transaction output is delegated.
+    This can be done in chunks per balance parts (on contrary, delegation requires you to delegate all funds of whole address at once).

 By consensus, transaction distribution for `PublicKey`-address should be set to empty.